drew458/pglock-java/README.md

-# pglock - A Java client for distributed locking in PostgreSQL
+# pglock - A Java client for distributed locking with PostgreSQL

-PostgreSQL's backed distributed lock.
+A Java library to implement distributed locking using [PostgreSQL](https://www.postgresql.org/docs/current/explicit-locking.html#ADVISORY-LOCKS).

-Useful in distributed architectures (e.g. microservices) or when you have multiple instances of the same service running, and you need to be sure that only one performs certain task.
+Distributed locking is useful in distributed architectures (e.g. microservices) or when you have multiple instances of the same service running, and you need to be sure that only one performs certain task.

 As an example, if you have a scheduled method and only one of your services has to execute it at a certain time, you can acquire the distributed lock at the start of the method and then perform the logic.

 ## About PostgreSQL distributed locks